Battle of Middle Boggy

-The Battle of Middle Boggy, also known as the Battle of Middle Boggy River, took place on February 13, 1864 in Choctaw Indian Territory, 4 miles south of what is now Allen in Pontotoc County, Oklahoma.
-Advancing down the Dragoon Trail toward the Chickasaw Nation and Fort Washita, Union Colonel William A. Phillips sent out an advance of approximately 350 men from the 14th Kansas Cavalry (led by Maj.
-Charles Willetts) and two howitzers (led by Captain Solomon Kaufman) to attack a Confederate outpost guarding the Trail's crossing of Middle Boggy River.
+The Battle of Middle Boggy was a skirmish in the American Civil War, fought between the Union and Confederate armies on February 13, 1864.
+The battle took place in Choctaw Indian Territory, approximately 4 miles south of what is now Allen in Pontotoc County, Oklahoma.
+Its exact location is still debated/unknown..
+Part of a larger Union campaign in Indian Territory, Union Colonel William A. Phillips sent out an advance of approximately 350 men from the 14th Kansas Cavalry (led by Maj.
+Charles Willetts) and two howitzers (led by Captain Solomon Kaufman) to attack a Confederate outpost guarding the crossing of Middle Boggy River.
 (Note: This stream is also known as Muddy Boggy River, Middle Muddy Boggy River and Middle Boggy Creek.)
-The Confederate force was led by Captain Jonathan Nail and composed of one company of the First Choctaw and Chickasaw Cavalry, a detachment of the 20th Texas Cavalry and part of the Seminole Battalion of Mounted Rifles.
-The outpost was about 36 miles (58 km) from Boggy Depot, which was held by the Confederates.
-The Encyclopedia of Oklahoma History and Culture says that the battlefield was 15 miles northeast of the depot, whereas the battlefield marker says the distance was 12 miles.
-The Confederate force at the outpost, consisting of 90 poorly armed men, were caught off guard when Willetts attacked them.
-Outnumbered and outgunned, the Confederates held off the Union cavalry attack for approximately 30 minutes before retreating to the rest of Lt.
-Col. John Jumper's Seminole Battalion, who were not at the main skirmish.
-The Confederates retreated 45 miles southwest down the Dragoon Trail.
-The Union advance continued south toward Ft.
-Washita the next day, but when the expected reinforcements did not arrive Philips' Expedition into Indian Territory stalled on February 15, near old Cochran’s Store.
+The outpost was about 36 miles (58 km) from Boggy Depot, which was held by 90 underprepared Confederate soldiers when Willett's army ambushed.